RonMordoch/postpc_2021_ex5_ex6/README.md

 An Android exercise for developers teaching how to play around with RecyclerView and Adapter

+I pledge the highest level of ethical principles in support of academic excellence.
+I ensure that all of my work reflects my own abilities and not those of someone else.

 ## Background:

 In this project, we are creating a TODO list app.